rdf-elixir/website/content/grax/schemas.md

 }
 ```

 The property is accessible as a usual field name of the struct, but has an exact RDF interpretation implicitly through the internal mapping to a RDF property identifier.
 These minimal forms without any further property specifications are already valid property definitions in Grax.
-Unlike an Ecto schema which requires a type specification, these structs are already fully functional.
+Unlike an Ecto schema, which requires a type specification, these structs are already fully functional.
 In a Grax schema the types are optional, just as RDF and most other graph models are at its core schema-free data models with optional types later on.

 But before we bring types into the game, we'll have to differentiate two general kinds of properties:

-1. **_data properties_** whose values we want to map to simple Elixir values like strings and integers etc.
+1. **_Data properties_**, whose values we want to map to simple Elixir values, like strings and integers etc.
-2. **_link properties_** (the _object properties_ of OWL), whose IRI or blank node values should be mapped to recursively nested `Grax.Schema` structs.
+2. **_Link properties_** (the _object properties_ of OWL), whose IRI or blank node values should be mapped to recursively nested `Grax.Schema` structs.

 Despite having very different kinds of values, there's one type dichotomy across both kinds of properties.
 We can have single values or sets of values.